tim-band/js-dataentrygrid/README.md

 * Arrow key navigation
 * Starting to type forces the input box to open
 * Copy and paste to and from Excel/LibreOffice
+* Shift-arrows to extend selection

 but lacking:

 * Multiple row add/delete
-* Shift-arrows to extend selection
 * Hiding the blinking text cursor
-* 'Cut' and 'Copy' sometimes grayed out on Chrome's context menu
+* 'Cut' and 'Copy' sometimes grayed out on Chrome's context menu, because nothing is selected.
+* Home/End/Page up/Page down
 * Localization
   * The only text is in the right-click menu; could use icons?
 * Callbacks to grey your own undo/redo buttons